 - Whether the City of Chicago or utility provider has issued a notice of intent to terminate a utility service to the dwelling unit or common area.

 If a tenant terminates a rental agreement without cause, the landlord must make a good faith effort to rent the apartment at fair rental value.
-If the landlord is able to sublease the unit, the tenant who terminated is only responsible to the extent that the landlord receives less in rent than he would have under the broken lease.
-If the landlord tries to sublease in good faith, but fails to lease the unit, the tenant who broke the lease is liable for rent due as well as the landlord’s advertising costs.
+If the landlord is able to re-rent the unit, the tenant who terminated is only responsible to the extent that the landlord receives less in rent than they would have under the broken lease.
+If the landlord tries to re-lease in good faith, but fails to lease the unit, the tenant who broke the lease is liable for rent due as well as the landlord’s advertising costs.

 The RLTO bans a number of lease terms the City believes are abusive.
 The following terms are not enforceable: